 In the following sections, we’ll highlight three other major Californian cities struggling with cyclist safety and identify a few particularly treacherous streets.

 Before getting into San Francisco’s most dangerous streets, we should point out this hilly city has a serious issue with “dooring.”
 For those who are unaware, “dooring” refers to an accident when a driver opens his/her door and unexpectedly hits an oncoming cyclist.

 Recent statistics reveal over 200 cyclists were injured in dooring accidents in San Francisco between 2012 – 2015.
 Ever since these figures were released, bicyclist safety groups have been advocating for larger buffers between bike-protected lanes and parked cars.

 On the positive side, San Francisco’s cyclist fatality figures have been going down over the past few years.
-Vision Zero SF found that there were over 20 fatalities in 2018 compared with over 30 in 2016.
+There were over 20 fatalities in 2018 compared with over 30 in 2016.

 A few of the deadliest streets for cyclists in San Francisco include:

 - Polk Street in the Tenderloin district.

 Other reports found that Market Street was particularly treacherous for cyclists.
 In the wake of these findings, city leaders decided to convert Market Street into a car-free area.